Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 - [x] make gull tower assign target to gulls
 - [x] replace anti-air tower with gull tower
 - [ ] when a gull tower is first built, first assign any existing gulls to the roosts, else spawn and fly in new ones to assign to the roosts
+- [ ] add some gulls to each stage
 - [ ] design a new icon for the gull tower in the tower context menu

 ### [Milestone 25](https://github.com/Teaching-myself-Godot/fishfolk-vs-goblins/tree/milestone-25) - Settings and joining (September 5th 2024)